ladislavovic/java-snippets/readme.md

 ### To clean
-* join hibernate and jpa projects
+* OK join hibernate and jpa projects
 * projects which use hsql database should create files in tmp directory, not in project
 * hibernate search